furkot/icon-fonts/Readme.md

 It is used to generate:

 - [furkot font] - used in buttons and markers on the furkot map
+- [furkot sprites] - used in furkot map

 In order to add new icons drop SVG anywhere in the `svg/furkot` directory:
 - SVG file name needs to be unique